kubernetes/kubernetes/docs/design/networking.md

 Kubernetes code that deals with IP addresses must then be audited and fixed to support both IPv4 and IPv6 addresses and not assume IPv4.
-Additionally, direct ipv6 assignment to instances doesn't appear to be supported by major cloud providers (e.g., AWS EC2, GCE) yet.
+Additionally, direct ipv6 assignment to instances doesn't appear to be supported by major cloud providers (e.g., AWS EC2 ([began IPv6 rollout in Ohio](https://aws.amazon.com/blogs/aws/new-ipv6-support-for-ec2-instances-in-virtual-private-clouds/)), GCE) yet.
 We'd happily take pull requests from people running Kubernetes on bare metal, though. :-)